lhoanggg/intership-report/content/3-BlogsTranslated/3.2-Blog2/_index.md

 chapter: false
 pre: " <b> 3.2. </b> "
 ---
-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

 # Advanced analytics using Amazon CloudWatch Logs Insights

 **Authors:** Joe Alioto & Dot Ho | **Date:** 27 AUG 2025 | **Category:** Amazon CloudWatch, Observability, Logs, Analytics

 Effective log management and analysis are critical for maintaining system stability, security, and high performance.
 Amazon CloudWatch Logs Insights has long been a powerful tool for searching, filtering, and analyzing log data from multiple log groups.
-The addition of OpenSearch Piped Processing Language (PPL) and OpenSearch SQL support provides greater flexibility and familiarity for log analytics. :contentReference[oaicite:4]{index=4}
+The addition of OpenSearch Piped Processing Language (PPL) and OpenSearch SQL support provides greater flexibility and familiarity for log analytics.

 Whether you are a developer debugging application issues, a security analyst investigating threats, or an operations manager monitoring system performance — these new capabilities empower you to:

-- Use AI-powered natural language query generation and automatic result summarization — reducing the time from raw logs to insights. :contentReference[oaicite:5]{index=5}
+- Use AI-powered natural language query generation and automatic result summarization — reducing the time from raw logs to insights.
-- Easily **correlate** logs using JOINs across multiple log groups. :contentReference[oaicite:6]{index=6}
+- Easily **correlate** logs using JOINs across multiple log groups.
-- Leverage a rich function library for processing and analyzing log data (JSON parsing, mathematical functions, string manipulation...) without needing external tools. :contentReference[oaicite:7]{index=7}
+- Leverage a rich function library for processing and analyzing log data (JSON parsing, mathematical functions, string manipulation...) without needing external tools.
-- Correlate data from various log sources — ideal for complex systems, microservices, and distributed architectures. :contentReference[oaicite:8]{index=8}
+- Correlate data from various log sources — ideal for complex systems, microservices, and distributed architectures.

 ---